Hggo/boku-no-dicom-viewer/README.md

 # Boku No Dicom Viewer
+### This is not meant to be used for diagnostic in any way
 ![Viewer demo](https://raw.githubusercontent.com/Hggo/boku-no-dicom-viewer/master/demo.gif)

 This viewer consumes Orthanc rest api, it may be necessary to run it in serve folders or in some other way to bypass Orthanc's CORS restrictions: